BIMSBbioinfo/netSmooth/readme.md

 [![Build Status](https://travis-ci.org/BIMSBbioinfo/netSmooth.svg?branch=master)](https://travis-ci.org/BIMSBbioinfo/netSmooth) [![codecov](https://codecov.io/gh/BIMSBbioinfo/netSmooth/branch/master/graph/badge.svg)](https://codecov.io/gh/BIMSBbioinfo/netSmooth)

-_netSmooth: A Network smoothing based method for Single Cell RNAseq and other gene-based genomics data sets_ netSmooth is an R package for network smoothing of single cell RNA sequencing data.
-Using gene interaction networks such as protein- protein interactions as priors for gene co-expression, netsmooth improves cell type identification from noisy, sparse scRNAseq data.
+_netSmooth: A Network smoothing based method for Single Cell RNAseq and other gene-based genomics data sets_: netSmooth is an R package for network smoothing of single cell RNA sequencing data.
+Using gene interaction networks such as protein- protein interactions as priors for gene co-expression, netsmooth improves cell type identification from noisy, sparse scRNA-seq data.
-The smoothing method is suitable for other gene-based omics data sets as well such as proteomics, copy-number variation, etc.
+The smoothing method is suitable for other gene-based omics data sets such as proteomics, copy-number variation, etc.

+The algorithm uses a network-diffusion based approach which takes in a network (such as PPI network) and gene-expression matrix.
+The gene expression values in the matrix are smoothed using the interaction information in the network.
+The parameter of the network-smoothing are optimized using a robust clustering approach.

 ### Installation